bigfix/developer.bigfix.com/site/reference/types/operating-system.md

 Returns the major version of the operating system.

 {{#example}}
-Q: name of operating system & " - " & (major version of operating system as string)
+Q: name of operating system, version of operating system, major version of operating system
-A: Win8.1 - 6
+A: Win8.1, 6.3.9600, 6
 {{/example}}

 {{#example}}
-Q: name of operating system & " - " & (major version of operating system as string)
+Q: name of operating system, version of operating system, major version of operating system
-A: Linux Ubuntu 14.04.1 LTS - 14
+A: Linux Ubuntu 14.04.1 LTS, 14.04, 14
 {{/example}}

 # metric &lt;integer&gt; of &lt;operating system&gt;